floccusaddon/floccus/README.md

 - Run `gulp` to build
 - Find out more on how to develop browser extensions here: <https://extensionworkshop.com/>

+For building the android app you'll need Android Studio

+- Open the android/ folder in Android studio and build the App like any other Android app.
+- `gulp` and `gulp watch` will push changes to android/ as necessary

 #### Building

 - `gulp`